 As the cats began their journey home, texts, phone calls and emails flew back and forth between all who had formed an emotional attachment to them.
 I have to admit, I had goose bumps watching the plane fly away.
 (What can I say, I’m a sap.)

 That night we received a photo from the duo’s new family.
-The cats lay curled together on their mom’s lap like it was exactly where they belonged.
+The cats lie snuggled together on their mom’s lap like that was exactly where they belonged.
 Now don’t get me wrong; I know it’s only 2 cats, so it hardly makes a dent, right?
 In the end, does it really matter?
 Allow me to answer that:

 Yes, it does.
 It matters to Ebony and Harmony.